 Venous plasma and blood data in PET

 Venous blood sampling is less invasive and labour-intensive procedure than arterial sampling.
 However, venous concentrations of a certain compound or radioligand are never consistent with the arterial concentrations.
-Arterial plasma concentrations are independent of the site of blood sampling, while the venous concentrations are dependent of the clearance of compound in the vascular bed and thus the sampling site (Chiou, 1989a and 1989b; Zanotti-Fregonara et al., 2011).
+Arterial plasma concentrations are independent of the site of blood sampling, while the venous concentrations are dependent of the clearance of compound in the vascular bed and thus the sampling site (Chiou, 1989a and 1989b; Gumbleton et al., 1994; Peters & Jamar, 1998; Zanotti-Fregonara et al., 2011) Venous curve is also delayed and dispersed compared to the arterial curve.

 After a bolus administration, equilibrium between artery and vein is present only transiently when the net uptake of the radioligand in the tissue is zero.
-The time and duration of this phase varies among the radioligands and sampling sites, may be absent for the duration of the PET scan (Zanotti-Fregonara et al., 2011).
+The time and duration of this phase varies among the radioligands and sampling sites, or may be absent for the duration of the PET scan (Zanotti-Fregonara et al., 2011).
 During the arterial peak the net extraction into the tissue is very high and venous concentrations are usually much lower than arterial concentration, while at later times venous concentrations may exceed arterial concentrations.
 After intravenous bolus, peak arterial plasma concentrations are usually achieved at ∼0.5 min, while peak venous plasma concentrations occur at ∼1-5 min after injection (Chiou, 1989a).
+Models for A-V difference have been developed for pharmacokinetic and PET studies.

 Even though arterialized venous blood sampling would provide similar BTACs as arterial sampling, it may still not be a valid method for taking samples for metabolite analysis.
 For example, for [18F]fallypride, the fractions of radioactive metabolites is marginally higher in arterialized venous blood than in arterial blood (Mukherjee et al., 2002).
 For [11C]acetate and [11C]palmitate venous blood samples can be used for the metabolite analysis (Ng et al., 2013).